altjerry0/BoTC-Track/README.md

 ```

 ## Developer Setup / Loading from Source

+- v1.1.5+ uses Firebase and Firestore for cloud sync.
+All Firebase modules are bundled using Webpack for Manifest V3 compatibility.
+See TODO.md for setup steps and requirements.

 These instructions are for developers or users who want to load the extension directly from the source code.